FlagOpen/FlagAttention/README.md

 #### Performance

-Performace for piecewise_attention with causal masking on A100 is show below.
+Performance for piecewise_attention with causal masking on A100 is show below.
 Testing parameters are

 1. seqlen in `[512, 1k, 2k, 4k, 16k, 32k]`;
 2. batch size: `32k / seqlen`;